Cyrus92/commit_history/README.md

 2. Replace "PERSONAL_ACCESS_TOKEN" by your actual/generated token

+## Step 4 : Install dependencies

+To install all dependencies, move to the project directory and run the command `yarn install`

-## Step 4 : Test the project
+## Step 5 : Test the project

-To launch the test runner, move to the project directory and run the command `yarn test`
+To launch the test runner, move to the project directory and run the command `yarn test a`

-## Step 5 : Start the project
+## Step 6 : Start the project

 To start the application, move to the project directory and run the command `yarn start`